huiwang159/Evolution-of-Morality/README.md

 # evo_gam_mor
 Two simulations that may explain the origin of morality within the framework of evolutionary game theory.

-Each invidual has the following attributes:
-- morality, probability of interacting morally
-  - the payoff matrix of each interaction is presented below
-- naivety, assumed utility of interactions with all individuals
-- memory, probability of interacting with the individual with highest value
+Each invidual has the following attributes: morality, probability of interacting morally; naivety, assumed utility of interactions with all individuals; and memory, probability of interacting with the individual with highest value.

 |         | Moral | Immoral |
 |---------|-------|---------|